geographiclib/geographiclib/python/doc/interface.rst

 Reasonably accurate results can be obtained for −0.2 ≤ *f* ≤ 0.2.
 Here
-is a table of the approximate maximum error (expressed as a distance) for an ellipsoid with the same major radius as the WGS84 ellipsoid and different values of the flattening.
+is a table of the approximate maximum error (expressed as a distance) for an ellipsoid with the same equatorial radius as the WGS84 ellipsoid and different values of the flattening.

 ======== =======
 abs(*f*) error